NuroDev/nuro.dev/data/blog/improving_next_config.md

     Offer more customization for the build configuration of your project.
 In the case of Next.js I feel a lot of existing build options could be moved here.
 EG: `swcMinify`, `webpack`, etc.

--   [`define`](https://vitejs.dev/config/#define): Adjust console output verbosity
+-   [`define`](https://vitejs.dev/config/#define): Define global constant replacements

     As a good alternative to having to add `NEXT_PUBLIC_` environment variables all the time you can use this to define public constant variables.

--   [`logLevel`](https://vitejs.dev/config/#logLevel): Define global constant replacements
+-   [`logLevel`](https://vitejs.dev/config/#logLevel): Adjust console output verbosity

-    I have not looked into this too deeply but some quick research doesn't show any "easy" way to customize the log level of a Next.js project.
-As someone planning on using Next.js for self-hosted projects sometime in the future this would prove very helpful to have.

 -   [`plugins`](https://vitejs.dev/config/#plugins): Array of plugins to use

-    Plugins are a huge feature that I [dive into more below](#-plugins).
+    Plugins are a big feature that I'm going to [dive into more later](#-plugins).

 -   [`root`](https://vitejs.dev/config/#root): Project root directory

-    Not for myself personally but re-learing Next.js over the past few months I have noticed a number of projects like to keep all their `components/`, `pages/`, etc inside of a `src/` directory and this will be beneficial for them.
+    Re-learning Next.js over the past few months I have been researching a number of open source projects, many of which like to point to a custom root directory.
+Most commonly a `src/` directory.

 -   [`server`](https://vitejs.dev/config/#server-host): Server options